How to Choose the Right Foundation Formula for Your ComplexionAugust 17, 2022

-We mostly choose our foundations and primers based on recommendations from our friends and fave influencers, rarely thinking about what’s actually in it.
-But it may be worth seeing what ingredients are in your foundation because it might not work for your skin’s specific needs.
+Many of us choose our foundations and primers based on recommendations from our friends and favorite influencers, rarely thinking about what’s actually in each formula.
+But it may be worth seeing what ingredients are in your foundation, as they might not work for your skin’s specific needs.

-For example, liquid foundations are typically either silicone-, water- or oil-based and to determine the best one for you, your skin type, skincare regimen and other makeup products all come into play.
-Follow along below to learn how to ensure your foundation doesn’t pill and your makeup looks flawless every time.
+For example, liquid foundations are typically either silicone-, water- or oil-based.
+To determine the best one for you, your skin type, skincare regimen and the other makeup products you use all come into play.
+Follow along below to learn how to ensure your foundation doesn’t pill and your makeup looks flawless with each application.

 Pairing Primer With Foundation